iAMB-RWTH-Aachen/PAMparametrizer/docs/PAM_param.md

 >>5.
 Parse the results of the genetic algorithm, save intermediate results to excel file
 >>6.
 Reparametrize the model with optimized parameters
 >>7.
 Plot the progress
+>Optimize the unused enzyme sector at zero growth
 >Save the resulting png file and parameters to excel